Anemone95/uger_koc_mangrove/README.md

 - **Slicer** diretory contains the java program that computes the backward slices (and some other useful artifacts) from programs source code.

 ## Computing the Program Slices
 We used Joana and WALA libraries for computing the backward slice.
 You can obtain Joana from https://github.com/joana-team/joana.
-Follow the for compilation instructions.
+Follow their instructions for compilation.
 Import the slicer project into the Eclipse IDE.
 Next, obtain the sources of the target files from their repositories (use the versions specified in the paper).
-You will need to update some paths in `pom.xml` file and the some java files to point to the target programs and the Joana jars.
+You will need to update the paths in `pom.xml` file and the java files to point to the target programs and the Joana jars.
 After all the paths are fixed, running `edu.umd.cs.mangrove.slicing.JoanaSlicingTest.java` as Java Application should produce the backward slice the example program from the paper (BenchmarkTest06570).